Peeragogy/Peeragogy.github.io/cofac.md

 Facilitation is a process of helping groups work cooperatively and effectively.
 Facilitation can be particularly helpful for individuals who, based on a certain level of insecurity or inexperience, tend to lurk rather than participate.
-At the same time, it in peeragogy, a facilitator isn’t necessarily an “authority”: rather, facilitation work is done in service to the group and the group dialogue and process.
+At the same time, in peeragogy, a facilitator isn’t necessarily an “authority”: rather, facilitation work is done in service to the group and the group dialogue and process.
 For example, a facilitator may simply “hold space” for the group, by setting